 Cannabis users are advised to refrain from the inhalation of cannabis as it may decrease the antibody response to the virus due to the impact smoke can have on the respiratory system.
 Other methods of cannabis consumption, such as tinctures, edibles, and topicals, have not demonstrated any potential for concern when combined with the COVID-19 vaccine.

-When it comes to cannabinoids, both CBD and THC have demonstrated antiviral properties, particularly against the COVID-19 virus.8 Still, this does not mean either cannabinoid has been approved as a treatment for or means of preventing COVID-19 infection.
+When it comes to cannabinoids, both CBD and THC have demonstrated antiviral properties, particularly against the COVID-19 virus.6 Still, this does not mean either cannabinoid has been approved as a treatment for or means of preventing COVID-19 infection.
 More clinical evidence is needed to determine the efficacy of CBD and THC against the COVID-19 virus in humans.

 Weed and Covid Shots FAQ

-Are there covid vaccines that have a higher chance of interacting with THC?
+Are there COVID vaccines that have a higher chance of interacting with THC?

 To date, there is no evidence that any COVID-19 vaccine has a higher chance of negatively interacting with cannabinoids such as THC and CBD.